 On the notion of stigma, in the book What is Madness (by Darain Leader), tells us that only mad people go to psychological services and that they are suffering from violent delusions or psychosis.
 It seems the whole notion of madness is linked to mental health services, and therefore you assume you will somehow be linked to ‘madness’ if you undertake psychotherapy.

 I believe that the stigma associated with psychotherapy is linked to our western society’s notions of not discussing negativity and being taught to always put our best foot forward.
 The book Smile or Die (written by Barbara Ehrenreich) goes to great lengths in regards to highlighting just how much we are built to focus wholeheartedly on the positive, and negate the negative aspects of our lives and society.
 I would argue that we have not been taught how to deal with our mental anguish but instead repress, forget and bury any negativity into our psyche.

 Ignoring mental ailments:

-We are taught to get help only when all else has fails or when life depends on it.
-This is similarly to a physical ailment such as a broken arm or leg.
-We dont see our mental well being like a physical ailment.
+We are taught to get help only when all else has failed or when life depends on it.
+This is similar to a physical ailment such as a broken arm or leg.
+We don’t see our mental well being as a physical ailment.
 Therefore many try to ignore, forget or even live in ignorance of their mental limiting factors.